Deep Reinforcement Learning for FlipIt Security Game: Related Work

 \section{Related Work}

-Although game theory models have been greatly applied to solve cybersecurity problems \cite{bib:cyber-gt-2003,bib:cyber-gt-2010,bib:cyber-gt-2012}, studies mainly focused on one-shot attacks of known types.
-FlipIt is the first model that characterizes the persistent and stealthy properties of APTs and was first introduced by van Dijk et al \cite{bib:flipIt}.
+Although game theory models have been greatly applied to solve cybersecurity problems \cite{bib:cyber-gt-2003,bib:cyber-gt-2010,bib:cyber-gt-2012}, studies mainly focused on one-shot attacks of known types. \nf{FlipIt} is the first model that characterizes the persistent and stealthy properties of APTs and was first introduced by van Dijk et al \cite{bib:flipIt}.
 In their paper, they analyze multiple instances of the game with non-adaptive strategies and show the dominance of certain distributions against stealthy opponents.
 They also show that the Greedy strategy is dominant over different distributions, such as periodic and exponential distributions, but is not necessarily optimal.
-Different variants and extensions of the game have also been analyzed; these include games with additional ``insider'' players trading information to the attacker for monetary gains \cite{bib:flipIt-insider-1, bib:flipIt-insider-2}, games with multiple resources \cite{bib:flipIt-res} and games with different move types \cite{bib:flipIt-moves}.
+Different variants and extensions of the game have also been analyzed; these include games with additional ``insider'' players trading information to the attacker for monetary gains \cite{bib:flipIt-insider-1,bib:flipIt-insider-2}, games with multiple resources \cite{bib:flipIt-res} and games with different move types \cite{bib:flipIt-moves}.
 In all these variants, only non-adaptive strategies have been considered and this limits the analysis of the game framework.
-Laszka et al. \cite{bib:flipIt-adaptive, bib:flipIt-adaptive-2} were the only ones to propose a study of adaptive strategies in FlipIt, but this was done in a variant of the game where the defender's moves are non-stealthy and non-instantaneous.
+Laszka et al. \cite{bib:flipIt-adaptive,bib:flipIt-adaptive-2} proposed a study of adaptive strategies in \nf{FlipIt}, but this was done in a variant of the game where the defender's moves are non-stealthy and non-instantaneous.
+Oakley et al. \cite{bib:qflip} were the first to design adaptive strategies with the use of temporal difference reinforcement learning in 2-player \nf{FlipIt}.